Ziyi-Song/Ziyi-Song.github.io/README.md

 - Probability Theory:
   - *A Probability Path*, Sidney I. Resnick
     - I personally think it is a great book for students first learning probability theory.
 This book is comprehensive and provides rigorous proofs in a understandable way.
 It is also the textbook for STATS 621 at UMich.
+  - *Probability: Theory and Examples*, Rick Durrett, 5th Edition
+- To be continued

+Mastering knowledge in the books I list here only helps you feel a bit more comfortable while reading materials in Bayesian Nonparametrics.
+It doesn't mean that you will easily understand BNP with these math tools.
+These math are necessary but far from sufficient.
+BNP is appealing and difficult :joy: KEEP LEARNING

 ### Markdown